casruff/ASSESSOR/sssr.md

 }
 ```

-The last thing we'll need is the following function for trimming real numbers to a desired precision in the plots.
+The last thing we'll need is the following function for trimming real numbers to a desired precision when plotting output.

 ```r